litespeedtech/lscache_wp/litespeed-cache/readme.txt

 * Exclude from cache by URI, Category, Tag, Cookie, User Agent
 * HTTP/2 & [QUIC](https://blog.litespeedtech.com/2017/07/11/litespeed-announces-quic-support/) support (QUIC not available in OpenLiteSpeed)
 * ESI (Edge Side Includes) support (Not available in OpenLiteSpeed)

-NOTE: **LiteSpeed Exclusive Features** require the use of a LiteSpeed web server with cache module installed. **General Features** may be used by anyone with any web server.

 == Screenshots ==